 - Nails - Aim for short and well-groomed.
 If wearing polish, use a neutral or clear shade.

 - Makeup - Use a natural look that enhances your appearance, nothing too heavy.

-- Grooming - A short, conservative hair style is the most professional.
-Be sure your hair, nails and any facial hair are clean and well-groomed.
+- Grooming - Be sure your hair, nails and any facial hair are clean and well-groomed.

 Business professional, business casual, casual Fridays, casual everyday.
 With so many different guidelines, it's no wonder there is confusion about what is appropriate to wear in professional work settings today.
 There is no longer one right answer to dressing for success.
 Many organizations now promote their casual work environment as a benefit to attract today's college graduates.
 At the same time, some organizations have had to set a stricter standards for the new casual dress code because they found that employees were taking the term casual to the extreme.
 So how do you as a young professional just entering the workforce find a happy medium between the gray pin stripe suit and your favorite pair of sweats?
 Follow these guidelines and you'll soon be on your way to dressing down with style.